cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 #### Gluconeogenesis

 Gluconeogenesis is a metabolic pathway that results in the generation of glucose from non-carbohydrate carbon substrates, such as lactate.
-Within the %BioGears %Renal system, this process is applied by converting excreted lactate at a one-to-one mass ratio into reabsorbed glucose.
+Within the %Renal system, this process is applied by converting excreted lactate at a one-to-one mass ratio into reabsorbed glucose.
 This effectively removes all lactate from the urine until the transport maximum is achieved.
 If the converted mass exceeds the transport maximum, it is capped and the remainder continues to the urine.

 #### %Renal Clearance